 Muay Thai vs Taekwondo: which style is more effective?

-different training and fighting philosophy.
+different philosophy of training and fighting.
 Kata versus full contact sparring.
-4 limbs vs the art of 8 limbs.
-Let's get into it.
+Use of 4 limbs vs the art of 8 limbs.
+Let's dive into it.

 Muay Thai vs Taekwondo: the strong points and the weak points of each style